 - White roses symbolize innocence and purity

-- Yellow roses symbolizes friendship or jealousy
+- Yellow roses symbolize friendship or jealousy

-June is one of three months that has three birthstones: pearl, alexandrite and moonstone.
+June is one of three months that has three birthstones: pearl, alexandrite, and moonstone.
 The other three-stoned months are August and December.

 The pearl is a symbol of purity.
 Ancient Greeks believed they were the joyful tears of Aphrodite, goddess of love.

 The moonstone was named by the Roman naturalist Pliny, who believed that the stone’s appearance changed with the phases of the moon.
 It is also known as the “traveler’s stone” and has a reputation for protecting travelers at night and over water.

 Alexandrite was named after the Russian Czar Alexander II, who came of age on the day the gem was discovered in 1834, according to legend.
 It was found in Russian emerald mines, and its colors change from bluish green in daylight to a purplish red when viewed beneath the light of an incandescent bulb.
 Poets have called it an “emerald by day, a ruby by night.”

 According to the zodiac horoscope, both Gemini and Cancer are born in June.